ibm-cloud-docs/power-iaas/monitoring-pvs.md

 **Note:** To provision an instance through the CLI, see [Provisioning an instance through the {{site.data.keyword.cloud_notm}} CLI](/docs/monitoring?topic=monitoring-provision#provision_cli).

-## Launch the monitoring UI
+## Opening the monitoring UI
 {: #pvs_step2}
 {: step}

-Complete the following steps to launch the web UI:
+Complete the following steps to open the web UI:

 1. [Log in to your {{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/login){: external}.